-The third-party driver (TPD) coexistence feature of VxVM allows I/O that is controlled by some third-party multipathing drivers to bypass DMP while retaining the monitoring capabilities of DMP.
+The third-party driver (TPD) coexistence feature of DMP allows I/O that is controlled by some third-party multi-pathing drivers to bypass DMP while retaining the monitoring capabilities of DMP.
 If a suitable ASL is available and installed, devices that use TPDs can be discovered without requiring you to set up a specification file, or to run a special command.
-In previous releases, VxVM only supported TPD coexistence if the code of the third-party driver was intrusively modified.
-Now, the TPD coexistence feature maintains backward compatibility with such methods, but it also permits coexistence without requiring any change in a third-party multipathing driver.
+The TPD coexistence feature of DMP permits coexistence without requiring any change in a third-party multi-pathing driver.

-See "Changing device naming for TPD-controlled enclosures" on page 101.
+See "Changing device naming for TPD-controlled enclosures" on page 108.

-See "Displaying information about TPD-controlled devices" on page 51.
+See "Displaying information about TPD-controlled devices" on page 57.